+We use a dataset comprising a weakly balanced panel of 126 distribution companies from 2004 to 2010.
+All the monetary data are in real terms adjusted to 2010 price level.
 Our distance function model consists of two inputs and two outputs.
-The inputs are capital expenditure (In) and other costs ( $C_1$ ).
+The inputs are capital expenditure (In) and other costs (C_1).
 Following the Norwegian regulatory approach, we incorporate quality of service into our benchmarking model by adding the cost of negative externalities (network energy losses and service interruptions) to the directly incurred elements of operating cost as presented in (19).

-$C_1 = Operational Expenditure + Cost of Losses + Cost of Energy Not Supplied$ (19)
+$$C_1 = Operational Expenditure + Cost of Losses + Cost of Energy Not Supplied$$ (19)

-The cost of energy not supplied is calculated from the number of minutes of interruptions multiplied by consumer willingness-to-pay for a more reliable service.
-The cost of network energy losses is computed by multiplying the physical losses with average annual system price of electricity.
+The cost of energy not supplied is calculated from the number minutes of interruptions times consumer willingness-to-pay for more reliable service.10 The cost of network energy losses is computed by multiplying the physical losses with average annual system price of electricity as used by the regulator.